Make a Facebook Cover ImageJesse

 In this tutorial you will learn how to create a Facebook cover image with CorelDRAW.
 The cover image we will create today is for a flower shop called “Nancy’s Nook”.
 If you want to follow along step-by-step to create this image, make sure you have downloaded the sample files and saved them on your computer.

 Begin by creating a web document in CorelDRAW.
 Go to File > New.
 Set your Preset destination to Web.
 Set your width to 851 px and your height to 315 px.
-This is the size that Facebook currently needs for the cover image.
+This is the size that is currently needed for a Facebook cover image.
 Facebook does change this sometimes, so it helps to do your research before you make your image.
 Set the resolution to 72 dpi .
 Then click OK.

 Next, you need to create a rectangle that fills the entire document.
 Double-click the Rectangle tool in the left toolbox.
 This will create the rectangle on your page.
 Click on a blue color in your Color Palette to give it a color for now.
 To remove the outline around the rectangle, right-click on the X at the top of the Color Palette.